 Counter space in a typical apartment is very limited so you have to be organized to pull off a 5-course meal!
 Typical western style ovens are also unavailable.
 Japanese studio apartments are quite similar in layout - more here.

-3. "So what about stoves and such?"
+5. "So what about stoves and such?

-This “gas dai” as they’re called will usually be set on a small cabinet where cookware is stored.
+This 'gas dai' as they’re called will usually be set on a small cabinet where cookware is stored.
 Most everything else is stored in cabinets above and below the sink.
 (In the picture above, the "gas dai" sits on the sunk-in part of the kitchen cabinet, next to the window.)

-5.“What kind of heating can I expect?”
+6.“What kind of heating can I expect?”

 All apartments will have some type of heating.
 Don’t expect central heating and air.
 The style of heating can vary from electric wall mounted heaters that you operate with a remote control to kerosene heaters you place on the floor.

 There are 2 basic types of kerosene heaters.
-If you have an older type like the one to the right, you light them with a match or manually press an igniter.
+If you have an older type like the one to the left, you light them with a match or manually press an igniter.
 They’re slow to heat and often don’t burn very cleanly.
 In addition to this, because the face and top of them gets very hot, they're quite dangerous.

 Survival Tip: If you have one of these, make sure to keep a window cracked.
 Better yet, on next payday upgrade to the fan forced type.
 The white colored one right below.
 Plus these things are dangerous and are actually the cause of quite a few house fires yearly in Japan.